Boys’ soccer: Waynflete rallies to knock off Portland, 2-1

-The Waynflete boys’ soccer team had to dig out of an early hold, then contend with some anxious moments late to hold and beat Portland 2-1 on Monday afternoon.
+The Waynflete boys’ soccer team had to dig out of an early hole, then contend with some anxious moments late to hold on and beat Portland 2-1 on Monday afternoon.

 In the first regular-season meeting between the two teams, two-time Class C state champion Waynflete tied the game on a goal by Ben Adey in the first half, then won it on a goal by Gabe Gavino Ferrer with 23 minutes left.
 The Flyers improved to 5-0.